Hukou: Hukou conversion today

 The Floating Population Dynamic Monitoring Surveys, which have been conducted every year since 2010 by the National Health and Family Planning Commission, have reported that a significant number of migrant workers are in fact not interested in converting their hukou status.
 While hukou policy reform has been gradual over the years, barriers to conversion have been lowered.
 However, many rural residents are hesitant to give up their agricultural hukou status.
 As rural hukou holders, they have property rights not afforded to their urban counterparts, which allow them to use land both for agricultural production and for personal use.
 And with the steady expansion of cities, property values of land near cities have significantly increased.
-Owners of these tracts of land may elect to give up agriculture in favor of renting out their homes to migrant workers.
+Owners of these tracts of land may elect to give up agriculture in favour of renting out their homes to migrant workers.
 Furthermore, with the continued process of urbanization, land owners near cities can expect the central government to buy their land for a handsome sum sometime in the future.
 These benefits combined with the overall improvement in rural social welfare relative to that in cities have caused many rural residents to hesitate in converting their hukou status.